component-driven/cypress-axe/README.md

   })
 })

+it('Has no detectable a11y violations on load (filtering to only include critical impact violations)', () => {
+  // Test on initial load, only report and assert for critical impact items cy.checkA11y(null, {
+    includedImpacts: ['critical']
+  })
+})

-it('Has no a11y violations after button click', () => {
+// Basic usage after interacting with the page it('Has no a11y violations after button click', () => {
   // Interact with the page, then check for a11y issues cy.get('button').click()